Updated: November 2014

 In the situation where a leasing company leases a Cisco Product to Customer "A" for a specified term and, at the end of the lease term, the leasing company desires to lease or sell the same Product to Customer "B," then the leasing company may not transfer the Software without obtaining Cisco's prior written permission and paying the License Fee.

-7. Transfer of Hardware within Europe (consisting of the European Union, Switzerland, Norway, Iceland, and Liechtenstein): In situations where an end user located in Europe transfers ownership of Hardware that has been used in Europe for at least 12 months to another end user located in Europe solely for the transferee's internal business purposes, the transferee will not be required to pay a new License Fee for the use of the Operating System Software installed on the Hardware, provided that the transferor provides proof to Cisco's reasonable satisfaction that it, or any prior licensee, has paid in full for the Operating System Software and pays the corresponding Service inspection fee in accordance with Cisco policies, confirming that the transferred Hardware was originally acquired within Europe and has not been modified.
-This exception applies to the limited circumstances set forth herein and does not apply to any other Software.
+7. Transfer of Hardware within Europe (consisting of the European Union, Switzerland, Norway, Iceland, and Liechtenstein): Where an end user located in Europe transfers ownership of Hardware that has been used in Europe directly or indirectly to another end user (the “transferee”) located in Europe solely for the transferee's internal business purposes, the transferee will not be required to pay a new License Fee for the use of the Operating System Software installed on the Hardware.
+This exception will apply only if the transferor confirms that the transferred Hardware was originally acquired within Europe and has not been modified.

 2. The parties involved in the transfer shall provide at Cisco’s request written notice to Cisco of any transfer permitted under the Exceptions section above, indicating that the transferee (i) assumes all of the obligations of the transferor, and (ii) agrees that its use of the Software shall be governed by the terms of the then-current license agreement (including applicable export control restrictions) between Cisco and transferor or, at Cisco's sole discretion, by the terms of Cisco's then-current standard end user license agreement.